SCB

 Standard Chartered credit cards FAQ

-Our top Standard Chartered pick is the Standard Chartered Journey Credit Card — unlimited plaza premium lounge access (cardholder + 1 guest).
+Our top Standard Chartered pick is the Standard Chartered Beyond Credit Card (Priority Private) — unlimited airport lounge access + malaysia airlines business class upgrade (sc priority private, aum ≥ rm3m).
 The best card for you depends on where you spend: compare the cashback, rewards and fees in the list above against your own habits.

-5 cards are free-for-life: Standard Chartered Journey Credit Card, Standard Chartered Priority Banking Visa Infinite, Standard Chartered Simply Cash, Standard Chartered Visa Platinum, Standard Chartered Platinum Mastercard.
+3 cards are free-for-life: Standard Chartered Simply Cash, Standard Chartered Visa Platinum, Standard Chartered Platinum Mastercard.
 Always confirm the latest fee terms with Standard Chartered, as waiver conditions can change.

-Entry-level Standard Chartered cards start from a minimum annual income of about RM24,000 (roughly RM2,000/month).
+Entry-level Standard Chartered cards start from a minimum annual income of about RM96,000 (roughly RM8,000/month).
 Premium cards require more — each card's exact requirement is shown above.

 The Standard Chartered cards listed here are conventional.
 Check with Standard Chartered directly for any Shariah-compliant card-i options.